Troubleshooting CORS Errors on DataHub

 An example of a cross-origin request: the front-end JavaScript code served from https://domain-a.com

-to make a request for https://domain-b.com/data.json
+uses to make a request for https://domain-b.com/data.json

 .